vikrambombhi/elevator-simulator/src/floor/README.md

 SimulationVars:
 	static variables used throughout the floor subsystem.
 I've stored variables in here that I believe would be useful for other subsystems to know as well.

+File:
+	handles all input file reading and parses lines in the file to requests and meta messages for the RequestSimulator to utilize.